It has been over a year since I become a proud vegan.

 I become a vegetarian when I was about 24.
 It wasn’t easy, especially when you are visiting relatives.
 So, I had to compromise and become a pescatarian instead.

-You visit the local supermarket, get some southern fried chicken and some chips- whack them in the oven and dinner is ready.
+You visit the local supermarket, and get some southern fried chicken and some chips.
+Whack them in the oven and dinner is ready.
 The easiest vegetarian food in comparison is- vegetarian pizza.
 And the options for vegetarian pizzas are still pathetic.

 But as I grew spiritually and began to understand the world in a better way, I decided to go back to vegetarianism.
-This time, it was a pure one, Not that I am a vegetarian but I eat flesh that was grown in water type.
+This time, it was a pure one.
+Not that I am a vegetarian, but I eat the flesh that was grown in water type.

 Almost two years after that, I decided to go vegan.

 Because there was no real alternative to cheese- to suit your pocket.
-They were twice the price of the real ones, and still are expensive.
+They were twice the price of the real ones and still are expensive.
 But thankfully, the price is going down.
-Not only this but a lot of restaurants and fast-food chains now cater for vegans and most supermarkets in the UK have dedicated isles for “plant-based” products.
+Not only this but a lot of restaurants and fast-food chains now cater to vegans and most supermarkets in the UK have dedicated aisles for “plant-based” products.

 Here’s my statement on why I choose to go vegan.

-Mankind has been with animals for over 12 thousand years after dogs were owned by humans.
-Dogs were adopted to help them with hunting but sometimes they ended up on the plate too.
+Humanity has been with animals for over 12 thousand years after dogs were owned by humans.
+We adopted dogs to help them with hunting, but sometimes they ended up on the plate too.
 Humans then started to domesticate other animals for meat, hide, milk and as a medium of transportation.

 At that time, it was a necessity.
 We are evolved in many ways now.
 We don’t need eggs laid by battery chicken to get vitamins and minerals!!

-We forcefully impregnate cows, once the calf is born, we take it away and kill it within hours and eat it.
-(Some lucky calves live up to a month) Once the cow stops giving milk, we reward its’ lifetime achievement via a “humane” slaughter and turn it into burgers.
+We forcefully impregnate cows.
+Once the calf is born, we take it away and kill it within hours and eat it.
+(Some lucky calves live up to a month) Once the cow stops giving milk, we reward its lifetime achievement via a “humane” slaughter and turn it into burgers.
 We keep our “delicious bacon provider” in a cage, barely fit enough to move around.
 And we overpopulate our fishing farms so that the fish wouldn’t burn their energy by swimming too much and get fat quickly.
-The chicken on our plate was lived for less than 10 weeks.
+The chicken on our plate lived for less than 10 weeks.

 The list is long.

-I would like to stress that the objective of this blog isn’t to make you vegan, it is to tell you the reason of my veganism.
+I would like to stress that the objective of this blog isn’t to make you vegan, it is to tell you the reason for my veganism.

-Everything is energy and us humans are designed to consume food that is energised by the Sun.
-Plants get energy directly from the Sun, consuming meat is second hand or recycled energy.
-We share the planet with every other living creature, going vegan I think, is a spiritual evolution.
-Veganism contributes to our spiritual growth as it doesn’t contain any bad energy acquired from poor sources.
+Everything is energy and we humans are designed to consume food that is energised by the Sun.
+Plants get energy directly from the Sun.
+Consuming meat is second-hand or recycled energy.
+We share the planet with every other living creature, going vegan, I think, is spiritual evolution.
+Veganism contributes to our spiritual growth, as it doesn’t contain any bad energy acquired from poor sources.
 We all know that when we feel pain or are stressed, it affects our entire body and energy.
 Animals that are kept in a sad, stressed and uncomfortable state release the same bad energy.
 By consuming it, we become part of that energy.